jamesstaub/euclip/README.md

 From there, the rails app will need to be committed and pushed to heroku.
 Note the local server should not be running when this command is run.

+## Audio Cloud Storage
+files are stored in gcloud.
+To get this running you may need to setup CORS on the cloud storage bucket for the domain you're serving from.

+1. Authorize gcloud `gcloud auth login --no-launch-browser`
+1. Set CORS setting from `/config/gcloud-cors-config.json`
+    - `cd config`
+    - `gsutil cors set gcloud-cors-config.json gs://euclidean-cracked.appspot.com`
+1. Confirm `gsutil cors get gs://euclidean-cracked.appspot.com`

 ## Prerequisites
 You will need the following things properly installed on your computer.